UP

 Marriage

-Vermeer married Catharina Bolnes, who one and a half years older than he, on April 1653.
+Vermeer married Catharina Bolnes, who was one and a half years older than he was, in April 1653. on April 1653.
 Shortly after, both of their signatures appear on a document together.
 A cursory examination of the couple's calligraphy (fig. 8) reveals an evident difference in personality, if one is willing to admit the influence of character upon handwriting.
 While Vermeer's signature is relatively undemonstrative and controlled, the sensual swirls of the "B" in "Bolnes" and plunging loop of the "h" in "Catharina" denote an uninhibited hand which belongs, perhaps, to a young girl unafraid to show her emotions.
 It is by and large assumed that their marriage, blessed with eleven children, was a happy one, at least until the financial collapse of the Vermeer family in the final years of the artist's life.

 Catharina came from a well-to-do family in Gouda (fig. 9).
 Her mother, Maria Thins (c.
-1593–1680), was from a distinguished, landed, old and stronghold Catholic family from Gouda.
+1593–1680), was from a distinguished, landed, old, and stronghold Catholic family from Gouda.
 Catharina's father was Reynier Bolnes (1591–1674), a prosperous brickmaker from Gouda as well.
-Three of their children survived infancy, a boy, Willem and two girls, Maria and Cornelia.
+Three of their children survived infancy; a boy, Willem, and two girls, Maria, and Cornelia.
 Catharina was born in 1631 when her mother was 38.
 Catharina was raised Catholic.
 Vermeer instead, had been raised as a Protestant.
-Today a number of scholars maintain that upon marriage Vermeer converted to Catholicism or, at least, he took an active part in bringing up his children in his wife's religion.
+Although living in close proximity—they resided no more than a two or three mintue walk from each other— the worlds the couple inhabited were far removed.

-Years later after the unhappy couple had been legally separated, Catharina and her mother moved into the quiet Catholic enclave, called the papenhoek, "Papists Corner," in Delft, perhaps, seeking solace from their traumatic life in Gouda.
+Years later, after the unhappy couple had been legally separated, Catharina and her mother moved into the quiet Catholic enclave called the papenhoek, "Papists Corner," in Delft, perhaps, seeking solace from their traumatic life in Gouda.
 Willem, Catharina's brother, who had sided with his father, later moved in with them when Vermeer was living—and probably painting—there as well.

 from Cesare Ripa's iconographical guide which Vermeer himself used to compose his Art of Painting and Allegory of Faith

-"Vermeer's marriage, outside the family's religion and social class, was exceptional.
-It entailed a move from the lower, artisan class of his Reformed parents to the higher social stratum of the Catholic in-laws, and from Delft's Market Square to its "Papists' Corner," the Catholic quarter of the city."
-6 However, there is considerable disagreement among scholars concerning Vermeer's zeal for his adopted faith.
-Arthur K. Wheelock Jr. (Johannes Vermeer,1995) has argued that Vermeer's artistic development had been deeply influenced by his conversion citing as proof three religious pictures painted by Vermeer, Saint Praxedis (Wheelock is virtually alone in supporting its authenticity), Christ in the House of Martha and Mary and the late Allegory of Faith.
+"Vermeer's marriage, which was outside the family's religion and social class, was exceptional.
+It entailed a move from the lower, artisan class of his Reformed parents to the higher social stratum of the Catholic in-laws, and from Delft's Market Square to its "Papists' Corner," the Catholic quarter of the city."Wayne Franits, Vermeer (Art & Ideas) (London: Phaidon Press, 2015) 161.
+However, there is considerable disagreement among scholars concerning Vermeer's zeal for his adopted faith.
+Arthur K. Wheelock Jr.,1995) has argued that Vermeer's artistic development had been deeply influenced by his conversion citing as proof the three religious pictures painted by Vermeer; Saint Praxedis (Wheelock is virtually alone in supporting its authenticity), Christ in the House of Martha and Mary, and the late Allegory of Faith.

 Following his marriage, Vermeer seemed to have distanced himself from his own family, a fact which can be seen in his apparent failure to name any of his children after his mother or father, a common practice at the time both in Protestant and Catholic families.
 The couple named their first daughter Maria, in honor of Maria Thins, and their first son Ignatius, after the patron saint of the Jesuit Order.
 For more information on Vermeer's Catholic marriage and the implications it had on Vermeer's life and work, click here.
-Except for his ties with the painters of Delft's guild, evidence suggests that Vermeer's social relationships did not extend far from the Papist's Corner, an inevitable consequence of a Catholic marriage and probable conversion to Catholicism.
-Although Catholics were comprised about 20% of Delft's population and were by and large tolerated, conversion to Catholicism was not taken lightly in some quarters of the town.
+Except for his ties with the painters of Delft's Guild, evidence suggests that Vermeer's social relationships did not extend far from the Papist's Corner, an inevitable consequence of a Catholic marriage and probable conversion to Catholicism.
+Although Catholics comprised about 20% of Delft's population and were by and large tolerated, conversion to Catholicism was not taken lightly in some quarters of the town.

 Early Works